 Theme statements are tricky.
-There are a whole lot of little holes to fall into on the way to crafting a good one, and if your students are standing ankle deep in the mud, this post is for you.
+There are a whole lot of little holes to fall into on the way to crafting a good one, and if your students are standing ankle deep in the mud, this post is for you if you want ways to teaching theme.

 The goal here is to move kids from writing one word themes like “love” and “justice” to writing complex theme statements.
 Along the way we want to help them skip confusing morals and themes with statements like “hating people will lead you to bad ends” or glossing over depth in a text with statements like “hate is bad for people.”
 We’d also like to avoid fragments and those fun theme statements that seem profound except they completely ignore the way the book ends.